splashley/wayfair-price-tracker/README.md

 # Wayfair Price Tracker
 This project is a complete refactor of my final project from November 2020 at my Full-Stack Web Development bootcamp.
+I thought it would be a good opportunity to review a past project to see how I could improve on the code by starting from scratch (and with a slightly different tech stack).
 This Wayfair price tracker allows you to look up products and save a desired price for the product.
 Once a desired price is saved for a product, a cronjob will review that product on a daily prices to see if your desired price has been met or exceeded.
 If met/exceeded, an e-mail notification is sent out via Nodemailer to communicate to the user that their price has been met or exceeded.

 ### Database Schemas
 ![Database Schemas](https://i.imgur.com/2RHJJqG.png)